arsee2/ascii_art2image/README.md

 It uses realization from  <a href="https://github.com/Armour/Automatic-Image-Colorization" title="link">
 Automatic-Image-Colorization </a>

+### Dataset
+You can use dataset for colorization which are used in initial github or as we you use dataset for art from kaggle<a href="https://www.kaggle.com/c/painter-by-numbers" title="link">
+Art dataset </a>.

 ## Second Model

 The second approach renders an ASCII image and tries to connect unconnected image parts in order to obtain contours of the image(by means of PIX2PIX).